paulczar/lab-container-training/workshop/content/logistics.md

 - logistics:
    - Join the Zoom! *(We're also streaming to twitch.tv/makejarnotwar)*
-   - The workshop will run from 9:00am
+   - The workshop will run from 9:00am PDT
-   - There will be a lunch break at 12:00pm
+   - We will wrap up around 1:00pm PDT
-   - Plus coffee breaks :)
+   - There will be coffee breaks :)

 - Feel free to [Raise your Hand](https://support.zoom.us/hc/en-us/articles/205566129-RaiseHand-In-Webinar) for questions at any time